syegulalp/pypacker/readme.md

 These options provide more compact output, but at the risk of the program not working correctly.

-* `-c` -- Copy files into the distribution folder based on a `glob` pattern.
-You can specify this more than once.
 * `-od` -- Specify output directory for build artifact.
 Default is `dist` in the current working directory.
 * `-ta` -- Treeshaking analysis on the application.
 Attempts to copy *only* the application modules that ran during the analysis phase.
 * `-tl` -- Treeshaking analysis on the libraries.
 Attempts to copy *only* the library modules that ran during the analysis phase.